dcooney/wordpress-plugin-installer/README.md

 ### Display
-Next, construct an array of plugin slugs and pass the array to the `init` method for display.
+Next, build an array of plugin slugs and pass the array to the `init` method for display.

 ```php
 $plugin_array = array(